 Surgical Mesh shrinkage

 Some kinds of surgical mesh are delicate and tear easily.
 The bits and pieces can then float around the body and cause painful injuries like bowel obstructions and tears to internal organs.
 Mesh shrinkage is another adverse effect of hernia mesh.
 When the mesh shrinks, it can cause tears and pulling of the attached tissue, which is very painful.
 A certain type of polyester mesh has been known to tear at the location of the hernia repair.
 The exact location of the tearing is the point of connection between the tissues and the stitches/surgical tacks.
 The sharp pieces migrate to other areas of the body and can cause damage to tissues or organs.
 Hernia meshes are composed of different materials and constructed in a variety of ways.
 Some are more likely to erode, migrate, or rip than others.
-The most common adverse events after hernia repair with mesh are pain, adhesion, hernia recurrence, infection, and bowel obstruction.
-How to know if hernia mesh ripped?
-Symptoms of erosion or ripping of hernia mesh may include the following:
+The most common adverse events after hernia repair with mesh are pain, adhesion, hernia recurrence, ripped mesh, infection, and bowel obstruction.

-If you notice any of these symptoms after hernia repair surgery, you should contact your doctor immediately to prevent further damage or complications.
+If you notice any of these hernia mesh failure symptoms after hernia repair surgery, you should contact your doctor immediately to prevent further damage or complications.
 It is crucial that victims research: how to know if hernia mesh ripped?
 Another important issue is what are the complications of torn mesh.